In Exercises 13–16, find the margin of error for the values of c,... | Channels for Pearson+

 1

-Step 2: Determine the critical value (Z) for the given confidence level (c = 0.975).
-Use a Z-table or statistical software to find the Z-value that corresponds to the middle 97.5% of the standard normal distribution.
+Step 2: Determine the critical value (z) for the given confidence level (c = 0.95).
+For a 95% confidence level, the z-value can be found using a z-table or standard normal distribution.
+It is approximately 1.96.

-Step 3: Calculate the standard error (SE) using the formula SE = σ / √n.
-Substitute the given values of σ = 4.6 and n = 100 into the formula.

-Step 4: Multiply the critical value (Z) by the standard error (SE) to compute the margin of error (ME).
-This step combines the results from Step 2 and Step 3.

 Verified video answer for a similar problem: